infor-design/enterprise-wc/src/components/ids-axis-chart/README.md

 ## Features (With Code Examples)

-A line chart is defined with a custom element with a width and height.
+A axis chart is defined with a custom element with a width and height.

 ```html
 <ids-axis-chart title="A line chart showing component usage" width="800" height="500"></ids-axis-chart>